-Coolant Recommendations (General Maintenance)
+Coolant Recommendations

-The finished coolants that are recommended or acceptable for use in Cat diesel engines are given in Table 26 below: Table 26
+The finished coolants that are recommended or acceptable for use in Cat diesel engines are given in Table 22 below:

-Recommendations for Finished Coolants for use in Cat engines Coolant Type Recommendations Product Service hours (1) (2) Required Maintenance (3) Cat ELC 12000 hours or 6 years Add Cat ELC Extender at 6000 service hours or one half of service life Fleieneu Cat ELI (water based) (4) 12000 hours or 6 years Add Cat ELC Extender at 6000 service hours or one half of service life Cat ELC, Cat ELI, or commercial coolant that meets Cat EC-1 Min requirements Cat EC-1 specification and "ASTM D6210" and Organic Additive Technol- ogy (OAT) based on a com- bination of a monocarboxylic acid and a dicarboxylic acid and a dicarboxylic acid Phosphate, borate, and sili- cate free Tolyltriazole: minimum typi- cal concentration of 900 ppm Nitrite: minimum typical con- centration of 500 ppm in new coolants 6000 hours or 6 years Add Extender at 3000 service hours or one half of service life Cat DEAC, Cat SCA, conventional coolants and commercial extended life coolants that do not meet EC-1 Cat DEAC 3000 hours or 3 years SCA at maintenance intervals Cat SCA (water based) (4) 3000 hours or 2 years SCA at maintenance intervals
+Recommendations for Finished Coolants for use in Cat engines Coolant Type Recommendations Product Service hours (1)(2) Required Maintenance (3) Preferred Cat ELC 12000 hours or 6 years Add Cat ELC Extender at 6000 service hours or one half of service life Cat ELI (water based) (4) 12000 hours or 6 years Add Cat ELC Extender at 6000 service hours or one half of service life Cat ELC, Cat ELI, or com- mercial coolant that meets Cat EC-1 Min requirements Cat EC-1 specification and "ASTM D6210" and Organic Additive Technol- ogy (OAT) based on a com- bination of a monocarboxylic acid and a dicarboxylic acid.
+Free of phosphate, borate and silicate.
+Tolyltriazole: minimum typi- cal concentration of 900 ppm Nitrite: minimum typical concentration of 500 ppm in new coolants 6000 hours or 6 years Add Extender at 3000 serv- ice hours or one half of service life Cat DEAC, Cat SCA, con- ventional coolants, and commercial extended life coolants that do not meet EC-1 Cat DEAC 3000 hours or 3 years SCA at maintenance intervals Ассертаріе Cat SCA (water based) (4) 3000 hours or 2 years SCA at maintenance intervals